The Israel-Hamas War: The Day After

 “Arab states will not support reconstruction in Gaza or postwar plans unless Israel takes concrete steps towards the establishment of a Palestinian state,” an Arab diplomat told the publication.

 Israel vehemently opposes turning over the governance of Gaza to any Palestinian entity, including Hamas.
-Similarly, State Department spokesman Mathew Miller said, “When it comes to governance of Gaza at the end of the conflict, there can’t be a role for a terrorist organization.... as we have made clear, we want to see the Palestinian Authority governing a unified Gaza and the West Bank.
+Similarly, State Department spokesman Matthew Miller said, “When it comes to governance of Gaza at the end of the conflict, there can’t be a role for a terrorist organization.... as we have made clear, we want to see the Palestinian Authority governing a unified Gaza and the West Bank.
 But no, we do not support a role for Hamas.”

 Hamas senior official Khaled Mashal told the New York Times, “All their illusions about filling the vacuum are behind us.”
 He said, “Assuming Hamas won’t be in Gaza or influencing the situation is a mistaken assumption.”

 Maj.
-Gen. Gadi Shamni, a former commander of the Israeli military’s Gaza division, agreed with Mashal, telling the Times Hamas has retaken towns within “15 minutes” of Israeli withdrawals and “there’s no one that can challenge Hamas there after Israeli forces leave.”
+Gen. Gadi Shamni, a former commander of the Israeli military’s Gaza division, agreed with Mashal, telling the Times that Hamas has retaken towns within “15 minutes” of Israeli withdrawals and “there’s no one that can challenge Hamas there after Israeli forces leave.”

 Another example of why the Israelis did not see the PA as a reasonable alternative to Hamas was the reaction to the killing of Hamas leader Yahya Sinwar.
 Abbas expressed his condolences on the “martyrdom” of Sinwar, calling him a “great national leader.”
 Other officials had similar reactions.